This post may contain affiliate links. See my disclosure for more details.

 2. Name your motivations and goals

-There’s probably a reason you want to be more frugal, which means you probably already have a goal in mind.
+There’s obviously a reason you want to be more frugal, which means you probably already have a goal in mind.
 Whatever your motivation is, make sure you know it, so it can keep you going having your goal in mind.

 It could be: